Students enjoy rigorous coursework with expert faculty, exciting internship opportunities, and research opportunities.

 - Enjoy visiting speakers and guest lecturers as part of the University’s Lecture Series.

-SU Abroad features more than 100 programs in 60 countries.
+Syracuse Abroad features more than 100 programs in 60 countries.

 Russian and Central European studies majors are strongly encouraged to spend a semester abroad in St. Petersburg, Moscow, Irkutsk, Vladivostok, Kiev, or Bishkek.